marjoleinF/curtail/README.md

 curtail: an R package for test curtailment
 ==========================================

 A curtailed test is a variable-length test, which allows for early stopping of item administration when further items are unlikely or unable to change the final (classification) decision.
 Package curtail allows for creating and assessing deterministically and stochastically (based on empirical proportions) curtailed tests.
-The package allows for test curtailment through the creation of look-up tables, providing item-specific cut-off values for early stopping of item administration.
-In addition, the package allows for assessing efficiency (number of items administered to arrive at a final decision) and accuracy (concordance between the final decision based on curtailed and full-length test).

 Example
 -------